moggieuk/Happy-Hare/README.md

     MMU_SYNC_GEAR_MOTOR - Sync the MMU gear motor to the extruder motor MMU_UNLOCK - Unlock MMU operations after an error condition

-## MMU variables accessable for use in your own macros:
+### Printer variables accessable for use in your own macros:
 Happy Hare exposes the following 'printer' variables:

     printer.mmu.enabled : {bool}